beyond-z/beyondz-platform/README.md

 And to start website on local machine, run: $foreman start and the app will be available at http://localhost:3000

+The application stores some data in environment variables (or Heroku configuration variables on staging/live).
+These are:

+GMAIL_USERNAME=username@gmail.com # for sending email
+GMAIL_PASSWORD=password_for_gmail # for sending email

+They all should be set when you start the server.

 Here is a nice description of the workflow we follow, which is also detailed below: http://nathanhoad.net/git-workflow-forks-remotes-and-pull-requests